mgechev/angularjs-in-patterns/README.md

 }
 ```

-## AngularJS Patterns
+## Angular 1 Patterns

-In the next a couple of sections, we are going to take a look how the traditional design and architectural patterns are composed in the AngularJS components.
+In the next a couple of sections, we are going to take a look how the traditional design and architectural patterns are composed in the Angular 1 components.

-In the last chapter we are going to take a look at some architectural patterns, which are frequently used in the development of Single-Page Applications with (but not limited to) AngularJS.
+In the last chapter we are going to take a look at some architectural patterns, which are frequently used in the development of Single-Page Applications with (but not limited to) Angular 1.

 ### Services